Valkea/Omdena_MyCover/deployment/README.md

 You will find in the section below, all the instructions required to run the API on your own computer.

-1 - in the first section, I will describe how to run it from the source (so you can modify the API) 2 - in the second section, I will explain how to use the API from the docker I prepared and deployed on the Docker Hub.
+1 - in the first section, I will describe how to run it from the source (so you can modify the API)<br>
+2 - in the second section, I will explain how to use the API from the docker I prepared and deployed on the Docker Hub.

-## Run the API locally from sources
+## 1. Run the API locally from sources

 ### First,
 let's duplicate the project github repository